Two countries, Belgium and Holland

 Free WiFi is (limited) available in lounge and on deck.

+Most cabins are 2-person cabins (twin beds), but some barges also have single and triple cabins.
 The cabins have central heating and a porthole or window; they are provided with running water (hot and cold), private shower/toilet and 220 voltage.
 There is limited storage space in the cabin.
 We recommend 1 suitcase per person.
 You can slide the suitcase under the bed.

 The captain/skipper, the chef and your tour guide all welcome you warmly.
 They are prepared specifically for these trips and will provide good and safe passage, good meals, and a friendly, pleasant atmosphere.
 They will, of course, also give you a great deal of interesting information during and after the cycling and sailing.
 The skipper is responsible for the smooth running of things on board; the cook is in charge of the catering.
 A tour leader accompanies you during the bike ride and can assist in case of breakdowns.
 He/She will be your guide to point out the things of interest along the way and is multi-lingual (Dutch/English, some speak German and/or French).